-Water Restrictions means regulations introduced by Council to enforce restrictions of water consumption to ensure that water supply can be maintained at levels consistent with good management practices, considering volume.
+Water Restrictions means regulations introduced by Council to enforce restrictions of water consumption to maintain water supplies at levels consistent with good management practices, considering volume.

 Water Management Plan means a plan approved by Council for the approved hours and method of on-site water use.
 The approved plan relates to a specific property and a sign provide by Council must be displayed at the site for the duration of the plan.